 “Don’t tell me how educated you are, tell me how much you traveled.” ~ Mohammed

 Everyone knows that when traveling we gain new perspectives.
-However, when traveling alone we gain new perspectives on ourselves and our places in the world.
+However, when traveling alone we gain new perspectives on ourselves and our place in the world.
 When in an unfamiliar environment the only anchor to who we are is our thoughts.
 Within this kind of environment though, our thoughts stand out more and we have greater perspective on the way our thoughts shape our identity.

 We also get the opportunity to understand who we are without obligations.
 So much of what we do every day is based on what others want from us, but away from all these demands, we have the chance to ponder over our own purpose in the world.